JalexSocial/rizzy.docs/content/docs/introduction/contentsecurity.md

 Configure HTMX to use the IRizzyNonceProvider implementation to correctly configure nonce values in the HTMX configuration.

 {{< callout context="caution" title="Warning" icon="utline/alert-triangle" >}}
-These configuration options will set the inlineScriptNonce and inlineStyleNonce settings.
-These settings cause nonce values to be injected into any received content from an htmx request and will negate the use of Content Security Policies.
+These configuration options will set the inlineScriptNonce and inlineStyleNonce settings. inlineScriptNonce will cause nonce values to be injected into any received content from an htmx request and will negate the use of Content Security Policies.
 Please use with extreme caution.
 {{< /callout >}}